August 29, 2020

 However, that’s not really what one should imagine when they think of “learning machine learning”.

-Check any college-level machine learning course (not that bullshit being sold by marketers online) to confirm what I am saying.
+Check any college-level machine learning course (not that weak sauce being sold by marketers online) to confirm what I am saying.

 As the great physicist Richard Feynman once said, “What I cannot create, I do not understand”.